react-data-grid vs react-spreadsheet vs react-datasheet

 onFill?: Maybe<(event: FillEvent<R>) => R>

-Callback triggered when a cell is clicked.
+Callback triggered when a pointer becomes active in a cell.
 The default behavior is to select the cell.
-Call preventGridDefault to prevent the default behavior
+Call preventGridDefault to prevent the default behavior.

 if (args.column.key === 'id') {